• Skip to primary navigation

 Fizzy Elf Laboratory

-All you need is baking soda, vinegar and food colouring!
+All you need is need baking soda, vinegar, food colouring, test tubes and some curious elves!

 Fizzy Elf Lab - Christmas Science for kids #ElfActivities #Elfideas #christmasscience